The ISFP Personality Type

 ISFPs are typically modest and may underestimate themselves.
 They usually do not like to be in the spotlight, preferring instead to take a supporting role, and will avoid planning and organizing whenever possible.
 Sensitive and responsive, they step in to do what needs to be done and are satisfied by their personal sense of being helpful to others.

-Recognizing the ISFP
+How Others See the ISFP

 ISFPs can be difficult to recognize because of their tendency to express themselves through action rather than words.
 They may initially appear distant or aloof, but if you watch closely, you can observe their caring in the thoughtful things they do for others.
 They are carefully observant of the practical needs of other people, and often step in with quiet, unassuming assistance at just the moment it is needed.
 ISFPs prefer to take a supportive role and are rarely assertive or demanding of attention.
 They are typically tolerant and accepting of others.